Pavement licences

 The Act creates a temporary regime for the issuing of “pavement licences” by appropriate local authorities.
 The six district Councils in Worcestershire are each the appropriate local authority for issuing pavement licences in their administrative areas.

 This new process introduces a streamlined and cheaper route for businesses such as cafes, restaurants and bars to secure a licence to place furniture on the highway.
-The aim of the legislation is to support businesses to operate safely while social distancing measures remain in place.
-The aim is to provide much needed income over the summer months and protect as many hospitality jobs as possible.
+The aim of the legislation was to support businesses to operate safely while social distancing measures remained in place.
+The aim was to provide much needed income over the summer months in 2020 and to protect as many hospitality jobs as possible.

 The Secretary of State has issued guidance on the pavement licensing provisions in accordance with section 8(1) of the Act.